hashicorp/consul/website/source/docs/agent/options.html.markdown

   hitting Control-C in a terminal), Consul will gracefully leave the cluster.
   Setting this to `true` disables that behavior.
-The default behavior for this feature varies based on whether or not the agent is running as a client or a server.
+The default behavior for this feature varies based on whether or not the agent is running as a client or a server (prior to Consul 0.7 the default value was unconditionally set to `false`).
 On agents in client-mode, this defaults to `false` and for agents in server-mode, this defaults to `true` (i.e. Ctrl-C on a server will keep the server in the cluster and therefore quorum, and Ctrl-C on a client will gracefully leave).

 * <a name="start_join"></a><a href="#start_join">`start_join`</a> An array of strings specifying addresses of nodes to [`-join`](#_join) upon startup.